 Consumption of beer, it was noted, had fallen per capita since the 1960s, due mostly to the increase in wine drinking.

-It has been similar ever since with craft beer a mini-success story, taking market share from declining brands that shifted lots of money back in the day.
+It has been similar ever since, with craft beer a partial exception, as it took market share from mass-marketed, declining brands that once shifted lots of money.

 What the big brewers hoped would light up the market in 1985 took a different form than they imagined, or rather a more extreme form.
-Brador was a good beer, but it was no Sierra Nevada, say, no Amsterdam Boneshaker IPA.
-No one in big brewery factories then had that kind of ken, or if they did, they were silenced at staff meetings.
+Brador was a good beer, but it was no Sierra Nevada Pale Ale, say.
+No one in brewery factories, then, had that kind of ken to intuit craft beer’s importance, or if they did they were silenced in meetings.

-Molson-Coors has brought back Laurentide Ale, and recently Molson Golden Ale.
+Molson-Coors has brought back Laurentide Ale, and recently, Molson Golden Ale.
 Why not bring back Brador?
-Perhaps do retro-styled ads with breathy copy a la 1980 for the social assets.
+Perhaps do retro-styled spots with breathy copy à la 1980 for the social assets.